 Editor’s note: This story contains graphic content that some readers might find objectionable.

-Defense attorney John D. McElroy noted in several court filings leading up to the plea that he and federal prosecutors have been working on a deal for months.
+The case was delayed again in June 2019 and once more in September 2019 as plea negotiations continued and prosecutors found new sentencing guidelines.
+Defense attorney John D. McElroy noted in several court filings leading up to the final plea agreement that was reached in December and agreed to in January that he and federal prosecutors had been working on a deal for months.